Errors and failures

 Failures

-All unexpected exception thrown be the user code are transformed into an HTTP 500 error.
-When running the service locally in dev mode, a stack trace is will be a part of the HTTP response.
+) thrown by the user code are transformed into an HTTP 500 error.
+When running the service locally in dev mode, a stack trace will be a part of the HTTP response.
 In production, this information is hidden, to not leak internal details about the service to a client.
 The client will receive a non-descriptive message with a correlation ID, like below.

 Unexpected error [2c74bdfb-3130-464c-8852-cf9c3c2180ad]